KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `name`: Name identifying a software component
 - `ontologies`: URL and path to the ontology files present in the repository.
 - `owner`: Name of the user or organization in charge of the repository
+- `package_distribution`: Link to official package repositories where the software can be downloaded from (e.g., `pypi`).
 - `programming_languages`: Languages used in the repository.
 - `readme_url`: URL to the main README file in the repository.
 - `related_documentation`: Pointers to documentation of related projects which may be needed when using the target repository.